mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 **Note:** This study will be more speculative than my others so far.
 I want to share an interesting discovery, while reminding the reader, as always, to test everything and that our only teacher is Messiah.

 Background context: [Revealed: The Land of Jesus - Strait is the Gate](https://www.youtube.com/watch?v=AFu0HqJ3lts).
-The premise of this video is that the [camp of the saints](https://www.biblegateway.com/passage/?search=rev%2020%3A9&version=NRSVUE) is located in the "Terre de Iesso" (Land of Jesus) that is found on old maps.
+The premise of this video is that the camp of the saints in {% include inline-verse.html verse="Revelation 20:9" %} is located in the "Terre de Iesso" (Land of Jesus) that is found on old maps.

 My finding is that this location for the camp of the saints (and Mount Zion) is consistent with the geography in The Book of Enoch.
-(See [my Bible study](/evidence-that-enoch-is-scripture) for evidence that Enoch is scripture!)
+(See {% include study-link.html url="/evidence-that-enoch-is-scripture" text="my study" %} for evidence that Enoch is scripture!)

 {% include image.html name="speculation-terre-de-iesso/terre-de-iesso.jpg" alt="Terre de Iesso" %}